-The Israeli-Palestinian Memorial Day seeks to remind everyone that war is not a predetermined fate, but only a human choice
+The Israeli-Palestinian Memorial Day reminds everyone that war is not a predetermined fate, but only a human choice

-The Israeli-Palestinian Memorial Day seeks to remind everyone that war is not a predetermined fate, but only a human choice.
-The ceremony, which takes place every year on the eve of Memorial Day for Israeli fallen soldiers and victims of terrorism.
+The Israeli-Palestinian Memorial Day reminds everyone that war is not a predetermined fate, but only a human choice.
+The ceremony takes place every year on the eve of Memorial Day for Israeli fallen soldiers and victims of terrorism.
 The ceremony was initiated by Buma Inbar, whose son was killed in Lebanon in 1995, and other peace activists, together with the Combatants For Peace movement.
 For some years the PCFF has joined in organising and producing the event, and it is now a full collaboration between the PCFF and the CFP movement.

 Since the first ceremony, in 2006, the number of people who attend has gradually grown, and today counts thousands of people, bereaved Israeli and Palestinian family members.
 The choice to hold the event on the same day as Israel’s Memorial Day, aims to relay a message to both sides, calling them to recognize the joint pain and hope, and to try and prevent the next victims from this fate.

-Throughout the years, participating guests included leading intellectuals, among them musician Yoni Rechter, Israel Prize winner Professor Yehuda (Judd) Ne’eman, singers Alon Oleartchik, Achinoam Nini and Mira Awad, Professor Eva Illouz, journalist Eliezer Yaari and others.
+Throughout the years, participating guests included leading intellectuals, among them musician Yoni Rechter, Israel Prize winner Professor Yehuda (Judd) Ne’eman, singers Alon Oleartchik, Achinoam Nini and Mira Awad, Professor Eva Illouz, journalist Eliezer Yaari, Dr. Amal Abu Said, the author David Grossman and others.
 The event has a growing media exposure.
 In recent years, we have had to deal with demonstrations and attempts of right-wing politicians and people to quash the event.

-In 2017, a record number of 4,000 people filled the Tel Aviv hall, while hundreds more were left outside the vanue.
-More than 600 people took part in a parallel event in Beit Jala.
-Additional events were held in Kiryat Tivon and around the world: Berlin, Switzerland, USA, UK and more, sought to create a bridge on the road to reconciliation.
+In 2017, a record number of 4,000 people filled the Tel Aviv hall, while hundreds more were left outside the venue.
+More than 600 people took part in a parallel event in Beit Jala, Palestine.
+Additional events were held in Kiryat Tivon and around the world: Berlin, Switzerland, USA, UK and more.

 The event in 2017 received a lot of media attention, because the permits of the Palestinians to enter Israel were refused the Minister of Defense, Avigdor Liberman, on the days that preceded the ceremony, and after there were vigorous right-winged protests, led by Yoav Eliassi (“The Shadow”), Itamar Ben-Gvir, Michael Ben-Ari and others.